Joyceseb/Sentiment-analysis-pipeline/README.md

 The pipeline allows you to load, clean, and process raw text data, then fine-tune a pretrained BERT model for sentiment classification.

-You will also be able to deploy the trained model for inference and perform online sentiment predictions on new text inputs.
+You will also be able to deploy the trained model for inference and perform online sentiment predictions on new text inputs and validate everything with unit tests.